-The Commission has determined that the danger of an anticompetitive agreement in restraint of trade is sufficiently great that it cannot give approval to ASIM's proposed course of conduct.
-ASIM can, though, legitimately engage in alternative actions to redress the reimbursement inequities that it perceives.
-This advisory opinion does not reflect a determination by the Commission that ASIM's proposed conduct would necessarily violate the antitrust laws if undertaken.
-Nor does it denigrate ASIM's concerns about the public health and cost implications of current third-party payor reimbursement patterns.
-Rather, the Commission has determined only that advance approval cannot be given for the specific actions ASIM has proposed.
-This advisory opinion, like all those the Commission issues, is limited to the proposed conduct about which advice has been requested.
+The Commission has determined that the danger of an anticompetive agreement in restraint of trade is sufficiently great that it cannot ive approval to ASIM's proposed course of conduct.
+ASIM can, nough, legitimately engage in alternative actions to redress the reimpresement inequities that it perceives.
+This advisory opinion does not flect a determination by the Commission that ASIM's proposed nduct would necessarily violate the antitrust laws if undertaken.
+It does it denigrate ASIM's concerns about the public health and it implications of current third-party payor reimbursement pathos.
+Rather, the Commission has determined only that advance proval cannot be given for the specific actions ASIM has proposed.
+It is advisory opinion, like all those the Commission issues, is limited the proposed conduct about which advice has been requested.